 Overview

-The Topics page displays aggregate metrics and a searchable list of all Kafka topics in your service:
+The Topics page displays a searchable list of all Kafka topics in your project with filtering options and metrics:

 - Metric Selection: Toggle between Volume, Errors, and Events